Xuejiagang site

-The Xuejiagang Site is a Neolithic Chinese archaeological site.
+The Xuejiagang site is a Neolithic Chinese archaeological site.
 Located near Wanghe Town in Qianshan County, Anqing, it covers an area of over 60,000 square meters.
-It is located at the junction of the Yonggang and Lihua villages, about 7 kilometers north of the downtown.
+It is located at the junction of the Yonggang and Lihua villages, about 7 km north of the downtown.

-Following its discovery in 1979, over 2,000 square meters of the site have been uncovered, along with nearly 3,000 artifacts.
+Following its discovery in 1979, over 2,000 m2 of the site have been uncovered, along with nearly 3,000 artifacts.
 It is located near the confluence of the Qian and Wanhe Rivers on a narrow mound.

 History

 The Neolithic remains at Xuejiagang are separated into six periods, the first five belonging to the Xuejiagang culture, while the sixth belongs to the later Zhangsidun Culture.
 The first five periods can be further divided into early and late periods, with the early period being from around 3500-3300 BC, while the late period is around 3300-2800 BC.

 The soil structure indicates five cultural layers.
 The first layer is cultivated soil, the second layer was dated to the Tang and Song dynasties.
 The third layer is from the Xia and Shang dynasties, while the fourth and fifth layers are Neolithic.

 The fourth and fifth layers indicate a shift in Neolithic people from their former nomadic style to a more settled and agriculture-centric style of living.